 wastewater treatment methods.
 These on-site management facilities

 – or septic systems – are more commonplace given their simpler

 structure, efficiency and easy maintenance.

-Shasta Dam forms the largest storage reservoir in the state,
+Shasta Dam forms California’s largest storage reservoir, Shasta

 As the keystone of the federal Central Valley Project,

 Shasta stands among the world’s largest dams.
 Construction on the dam began in 1938